 The geographic constraints of Greater Sydney have seen nearby areas of NSW grow.
-Described in more detail in Section 1, these ‘Metro Satellites’ are a key destination for people moving out of the dense environment of Sydney.
+These ‘Metro Satellites’ are a key destination for people moving out of the dense environment of Sydney.
 These regional areas have the potential to unlock and capitalise on urban productivity and innovation, but this must be balanced by providing infrastructure and developing cities that are smart and sustainable.

 Demographic and social change